-- I was encouraged or mis-advised by Sesame to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-informed by Sesame to transfer my workplace pension regardless of it not being in my best interest.

-- I was not told or given information by Sesame about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not advised or given information by Sesame about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not told or informed by Sesame that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not informed or advised by Sesame that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not told or told bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not advised or advised bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.